FrankC01/pysui/README.md

 # pysui

-Experimental (pre-alpha) python client side toolkit for Sui - WIP and expect significant refactoring
+Experimental (alpha) python client side toolkit for Sui - WIP and expect significant refactoring

+## Known issues or missing capability
+* No batch transaction coverage yet
+* Doesn't use mnemonics yet (see Issue #9)
+* Doesn't have implementation for secp256k1 signing yet
+* Partial coverage for `sui_getTransaction...` RPC API
+* Many results are raw json data and not encapsulated in pysui SUI types yet (e.g. `SuiExecuteTransactionResponse`) (see Issue #1)

 ## Ready to run
 Requires: